patroytall/patrick-roy-me/src/index.md

 References to people who influenced me.
 Links to content I recommend.

 # [Documents](/documents)
-Reference documents about software development organized in a hierarchy.
+Documents about software development organized in a hierarchy.
 The information is fine grained for easy referencing.
 Document relevancy is often linked to the organization I was working for at the time of writing.

 **Disclaimer**

+Eloquence is not a given.
+My prose is rough and direct; likely incorrect at times.

-My experience in frontend rendering frameworks is primarily at the architectural level.
-I have built this site using Google Firebase and VuePress to learn about these technologies.
-Source code is available in GitHub.
+My experience with frontend implementation is minimal.
+I built this site using [Google Firebase](https://firebase.google.com/) and [VuePress](https://vuepress.vuejs.org/) to learn about these technologies.
+Source code is available in [GitHub](https://github.com/patroytall/patrick-roy-me).

 Information on this site is based on my years of experience not on in-depth analysis or research.
 I hope the material helps you in your software development endeavors.